Samm14s/industrial_robotics_project/README.md

-## Executing a Trajectory with the Franka Robot in Gazebo simulation environment
+## Executing a Trajectory with the Franka Robot in Gazebo
 ---
 ## Code Structure